Top 5 Emerging Small Business Trends

 Manage the mind, and your productivity

 When a small business has an employee who is unwell or unable to produce, the impact is often felt more greatly than at a larger company with more staff to spread work around.
 That’s just one reason why it’s important for small business owners to keep staff energized and productive, not overwhelmed and exhausted.
-According to Facebook’s recent 2019 Topics and Trends Report, more people are embracing the same performance techniques employed by athletes, utilizing strategies and practices intended to increase mental positivity and personal productivity.
+According to Facebook, more people are embracing the same performance techniques employed by athletes, utilizing strategies and practices intended to increase mental positivity and personal productivity.
 Gaining even a slight advantage in overall output could be invaluable to any small business owner willing to invest and experiment in this area.

 Tags: ,